facebook/react-native-website/website/versioned_docs/version-0.5/more-resources.md

 components that also has demos, articles, and other stuff.
-You can also find a curated list of React Native libraries at [Native Directory](http://native.directory/), together with quality assessment, recommendations, a lot of pertinent gitHub informations and some code examples.
+You can also find a curated list of React Native libraries at [Native Directory](http://native.directory/), together with quality assessment, recommendations, a lot of pertinent GitHub information, and code examples.

 ## Examples